How to flyer at Edinburgh Fringe

 Your pitch is not a question

 A lot of people tend to offer their flyer as if they're asking a question: “Sketch show tonight?
-Free stand-up?”.
+Free stand-up?”
 I can see why this happens: it feels politer, less intrusive somehow.
 It also makes you sound uncertain about the thing you're presenting.
 Think of a market stall trader hawking their wares — you never hear “Punnet of strawberries, two for a pound?” belted out with a rising inflection at the end of the sentence.
 Realising this several years ago was a revelation for me and since consciously rephrasing my pitches as statements, I've seen a massive increase in my success rate flyering.
 If there's one thing you take away from this essay, try this.

 Don't tread on other performers' toes